hwborchers/mlr3examples/README.md

 Details

-These are the results of three online meetings of the Meetup group "R User Group Rhein-Neckar" about the 'mlr3' package for "Machine Learning with R" of three meetings in July and August 2020.
+These are the results of online meetings of the Meetup group "R User Group Rhein-Neckar" about the 'mlr3' package for "Machine Learning with R" that took place in July and August 2020.

 * July 14, 19:00-19:40 -- Introducing 'mlr3'; first steps; example
 * July 28, 19:00-19:40 -- Resampling, data preparation, benchmarking